hoverguys/gcdemo/README.md

 ```

 #### Step 2:
-There is no step 2, use the compiled `rehover.dol` with your favorite emulator (if it's not [Dolphin](https://dolphin-emu.org/) we need to talk)
+There is no step 2, use the compiled `gcdemo.dol` with your favorite emulator (if it's not [Dolphin](https://dolphin-emu.org/) we need to talk)

 ## License